ns1-terraform/terraform-provider-ns1/README.md

 2. [Building The Provider](#building-the-provider) - lists the steps for building the provider
 3. [Using The Provider](#using-the-provider) - details how to use the provider
 4. [Developing The Provider](#developing-the-provider) - steps for contributing back to the provider
+5. [Known Isssues/Roadmap](#known-issues) - check here for some of the improvements we are working on

 Requirements
 ------------